Confused about your exam or college applications?

 Myth-3: Evening Colleges have a less competitive crowd

 Evening colleges not just admit more ambitious students but also offer great career opportunities.
 Most of the evening colleges report 100% campus placement.
 A good performance record has been set by the students as most of them are involved in part-time jobs and internships.
-Evening classes allow students to work in morning.
+Evening classes allow students to work in the morning.
 They utilize this experience to secure better jobs once they are done with their graduation.

 Evening colleges have been the most desired destination for students who either want to work part-time while studying or those who want to prepare for competitive exams like CAT, CA, CS exams etc. Over the years, DU’s evening colleges have developed immensely and have started attracting talented students from across the country.
 They are definitely an option worth considering for all aspiring undergraduates.